reportportal/reportportal/README.md

   ```Shell
   $ docker-compose up -d
   ```
-4. Open in your browser IP address of deployed enviroment at port `8080`
+4. Open in your browser IP address of deployed environment at port `8080`

   ```
   $ http://IP_ADDRESS:8080